MTG/da-tacos/README.md

 ### Downloading the data

-The dataset is currently stored in only in Google Drive (it will be uploaded to Zenodo too), and can be downloaded from this [link](https://drive.google.com/open?id=1GfFF_Kan_Qe69MF15i3-_LqE4wn3XNsb).
-We also provide a python script that automatically downloads the folder you specify.
+The dataset is currently stored in only in Google Drive (it will be uploaded to Zenodo soon), and can be downloaded from this [link](https://drive.google.com/open?id=1GfFF_Kan_Qe69MF15i3-_LqE4wn3XNsb).
+We also provide a python script that automatically downloads the folders you specify.
 Basic usage of this script can be seen below:

 ```bash
 python download_da-tacos.py -h